dokester/BayesicFitting/docs/troubles.md

 distributes the value over the degenerated parameters.
 Try hasDegeneracy() to check for this condition.<br>
 -->
-In general it is better to use models which are not degenerated.
+Although NestedSampler has no problems with degenerate models, it is in general better to use simpler models.

 <a name="warning"></a>
 ### **Runtime Warning.**<br>